#1 It is terrible at educating

 #2 Everything is an apocalypse

 I can appreciate shows that are quick to get to the action, but the pacing is just as important.
 If you just throw non-stop explosions at the screen it’ll be fun for a while, but you’d have to continuously one-up yourself to keep that cheap thrill going.
-And the same applies to Cells at Work: the first time a crisis hits that sends the entire body into a doomsday scenario it’s thrilling, but that impact is lessened by the 7th or so time.
+And the same applies to Cells at Work: the first time a crisis strikes that sends the entire body into a doomsday scenario it’s thrilling, but that impact is lessened by the 7th or so time.

 Many of the show’s episodes revolve around some sort of crisis that breaks out and, while the first arc keeps it relatively simple with a lone bacteria on the run, everything after that is explosive, huge, and cataclysmic.
 The entire body is wrecked several times, turning it barren and reducing the vast metropolis to ruins.
 It looks cool… once.